CodeScop/Oge-Mai-Field-Guide/allresources.md

 - **Sell price:** 100 Coins (Don't sell unless you have >20 Torches AND >25 Luck)
 - **Used for:**
   - WATER: Balance Battles: Xyplos (need 1), Vezi (need 1)

+### Upgraded Steel Fishing Rod

+DESERT, WATER

+- **Sources:** Buy, Craft
+- **Buy**: DESERT, WATER 1500 Coins in Gansu Item Shop/Tepij Locals OR Balance Water Shop/Kuyurata's Shop
+- **Craft:** DESERT, WATER Gansu Item Shop/Tepij Locals OR Balanc Water Shop/Kuyurata's Shop: 5 Steel Bars, 1 Gold Bar, 20 Rope, 100 Coins
+- **Sell:** 250 Coins (why do you have extra to sell, they're so expensive?
+Well, if you do, you only need the one...)
+- **Used for:**
+  - DESERT, WATER: Gansu, Riza & Balance Battles: Furoxi (need 1 in inventory, infinitely reusable)

+### Upgraded Wooden Fishing Rod

+FOREST, DESERT, WATER

+- **Sources:** FOREST, DESERT, WATER Buy, Craft
+- **Buy:** FOREST, DESERT, WATER 500 Coins in LF Item Shop/Alex's Shop OR Gansu Item Shop/Tepij Locals OR Balance Water Shop/Kuyurata's Shop
+- **Craft:**
+  - FOREST: LF Crafts & Trinkets/Kyiat's Shop 10 Wood, 10 Rope, 150 Coins
+  - DESERT, WATER: Gansu Item Shop/Tepij Locals OR Balance Water Shop/Kuyurata's Shop: 10 Wood, 10 Rope, 1 Steel Bar, 50 Coins
+- **Sell price:** 100 Coins (why do you have extra to sell, they're so expensive?
+Well, if you do, you only need the one...)
+- **Used for:** LF, Gansu, Balance Battling: Puna (need 1 in inventory, infinitely reusable)

 ### Vezi Shell